✔ A four-bedroom house’s triple glazing will typically cost £6,000-£7,000

 How does it work?

-This extra third layer also comes with other benefits, such as blocking out any outside noise, providing greater security, and adding value to your home – but more on that later.
-But be careful, you’ll want to double check whether your walls can withstand the weight of triple glazed windows — the extra layer can sometimes cause structural damage to walls.
+This extra third layer also comes with other benefits, such as blocking out any outside noise, providing greater security, and adding value to your home – more on that later.
+But be careful, you’ll want to double check whether your walls can withstand the weight of triple glazed windows, as the extra layer can sometimes cause structural damage to walls.

 Triple glazing costs